The Future of Global Energy? Japan’s Plan to Beam Solar Power from Space

 Let’s talk about Japan for a second, because they just did something that sounds like it was pulled from the plot of a high-budget anime.

-Then, they revealed a solar super-panel that generates more power than 20 nuclear reactors.
+First, they beamed electricity from space down to Earth, then, they revealed a solar super-panel that generates more power than 20 nuclear reactors.

-No big deal.
-Just casually rewriting the future of clean energy while the rest of the world is still arguing about gas stoves.
+No big deal, just casually rewriting the future of clean energy while the rest of the world is still arguing about gas stoves.

-Let’s unpack how they did it, what it means for the future of power, and how close we actually are to living in a world where your phone charges from orbit.
+I saw this the other day and started wondering what it means for the future of power, and how close we actually are to living in a world where your phone charges from orbit.

-First: Japan Just Beamed Power from Space to Earth (Yes, Really)
+Japan Just Beamed Power from Space to Earth (Yes, Really)

-This isn’t a movie scene.
 In 2025, Japan officially became the first country to wirelessly transmit solar energy collected in space, and send it directly to a receiver on Earth.

 The mission?